 Top 10 steps in writing an effective e-mail

 Below is a listing of our top 10 tips for writing an effective e-mail.
-Following these suggestions will get you a better response from your e-mails and make e-mailing more enjoyable for you and your recipients.
+Following these suggestions gets you a better response from your e-mails and make e-mailing more enjoyable for you and your recipients.

 Keep your e-mails short

 Less is more.
 The shorter you can keep your e-mail while still relaying your message or question the better.
 At most we suggest no more than three paragraphs of text.

 Make the subject line clear and easy to read

 The subject of the e-mail should contain enough information to let the recipient know the contents of an e-mail.

 Make the e-mail personal